molgenis/vip/README.md

 ```

 ### MacOS
+When done, you can exit the Vagrant VM through `exit` and then shut it down with `vagrant halt`.

 Note that Vagrant only syncs the current folder.
-If using data that is stored elsewhere,
+When using data stored elsewhere,
 be sure to adjust `config.vm.synced_folder` in the `Vagrantfile`.

 ## Usage: modules